ITRS named a Visionary in the 2024 Gartner® Magic Quadrant™ for Digital Experience Monitoring

 Errors

-All errors are shown in the Errors overview (menu item Dashboards > Synthetics - Errors overview).
-You can change which types of errors you want to see (OK, unconfirmed, confirmed) and you can set which time periods you want to look at.
-These settings can be done for the whole dashboard at the top of the dashboard.
-In addition you can set this for each dashboard tile individually.
-Hover over the top right corner of the tile to get to the tile settings.
+All errors are shown in the Errors overview section.
+You can filter which types of errors you want to see (OK, unconfirmed, confirmed) and you can set which time periods you want to look at.
+You can check the dashboards knowledge base article to know more about filtering and customizing dashboard settings.

-The following example Errors overview shows unconfirmed (marked yellow) and confirmed (marked red) errors for the last month:
+The following Errors overview example shows unconfirmed (marked yellow) and confirmed (marked red) errors:

-The first occurrence of an error is called an unconfirmed error.
-This could be just a temporary situation or a problem with the checkpoint.
-Therefore a second monitor check is done from another checkpoint.
-If the same error is reported, the result is a confirmed error.
-Only confirmed errors can lead to alerts.
+As shown in the illustration, the first occurrence of an error is called an unconfirmed error.
+This could just be a temporary situation or a problem with the checkpoint.
+Therefore, a second monitor check is done from another checkpoint.
+If any errors are reported, the result is a confirmed error, which generates an alert.

 More information on this principle can be found in the article Unconfirmed and confirmed errors .